-Stellar feature set: shackle dust shield, easy-to-see numbers w/cover, tamper-proof design, and industrial-grade strength.
-Comes with a lifetime warranty.
+Stellar feature set: shackle dust shield, easy-to-see numbers with cover, tamper-proof design, and industrial-grade strength.

 Expensive.
 It's also large and heavy, and it may be too much for some needs.